 Here are some questions to help you decide on the right neurofeedback program for kids or yourself.

 How important is safety to you?

-If safety is your number one concern then I would recommend the NeurOptimal equipment because it is purely feedback.
-Information about the brain wave activity is collected and through micro-interruptions in music is the brain alerted to its activities.
-There is no external force pushing or pulling the client into a state change.
-Each brain will use the information it receives to improve its own functioning because that is how the brain is designed.
+If safety is your number one concern, then I would recommend the NeurOptimal equipment because it is purely feedback.
+Information about the brain wave activity is collected, and through micro-interruptions in music is, the brain alerted to its activities.
+No external force pushes or pulls the client into a state change.
+Each brain will use the information it receives to improve its functioning because that is how it is designed.

-The FDA ruled the NeurOptimal® system is a General Wellness device and not a medical device based on the safety of the system and its intended uses.
+In 2018, the FDA ruled the NeurOptimal® system as a General Wellness device and not a medical device based on the safety of the system and its intended uses.
 This is good news for individuals wanting a program for brain wellness but that is safe and non-invasive.
-It is good news for parents looking to use neurofeedback for kids wellness, whether it's for school performance or social and performance anxiety.
+It is good news for parents looking to use neurofeedback for kids' wellness, whether it's for school performance or social and performance anxiety.

 Do you want to train in an office setting or use home neurofeedback?